 Are there specific deadlines for taking RMDs?

-Generally, your first RMD is subject to RMD rules by April 1 following the year you turn 70½.
-For example, if you turn 70½ in 2015, you have until April 1, 2016 to start taking RMDs.
+Generally, your first RMD may be deferred until April 1 following the year you turn 70½.
+For example, if you turn 70½ in 2018, you have until April 1, 2019 to start taking RMDs.

 If you're still working at 70½, your current employer's retirement plan may allow you to wait until after you retire to take your first RMD from that plan.
 In this case, you have until April 1, the year after you retire, to take your first RMD.
 In the meantime, you may be able to consolidate tax-deferred money from other retirement accounts into your current employer's retirement plan.
 This allows you to put off taking RMDs on the transferred money until retirement.

 Prior to rolling over, consider your other options.
 You may also be able to leave money in your current plan, withdraw cash or roll over the assets to your new employer’s plan if one is available and rollovers are permitted.
 Compare the differences in investment options, services, fees and expenses, withdrawal options, required minimum distributions, other plan features, and tax treatment.
 Speak with a TIAA Consultant and your tax advisor regarding your situation.

 If you own 5% or more of a business that sponsors a retirement plan, your RMDs for that plan must start by April 1, the year after you turn 70½, even if you're still working.